Do I Qualify?

 • Washington

-While cannabis is decriminalized and is legal for recreational use, only authorized MMJ patients are able to purchase from dispensaries.
+While cannabis is decriminalized and is legal for recreational use, only authorized MMJ patients are able to purchase it from dispensaries.
 Current marijuana laws prohibit the retail sale of cannabis in D.C.

 If your state is not on the aforementioned list, you can still bring your medicine as long as you keep a minimum on your person.
 You can legally possess up to 2 ounces of cannabis flower for personal use, while concentrates and hashish remain illegal.
 If you visit D.C., be absolutely sure you avoid consuming cannabis on federal land and stick to using it only on private property.